I would say mine are:

 Late in the evening I start roaming Pandaria and per 2 evening I end up with roughly 5 Sha Crystals and 90 Ethereal Shards.
 Hardly costs any work and finding one of the bags from the Townlong Steppes rares accelerates my gold income even more.

-Completed legendaries: Twilight, Sunrise, (Eternity), Incinerator, Bolt, Quip, Frostfang, The Juggernaut, Howler.
+Completed legendaries: Twilight, Sunrise, (Eternity), Incinerator, Bolt, Quip, Frostfang, The Dreamer, The Moot, The Juggernaut, Howler.

 I have bought all sorts of stuff off the AH on impulse.